Nikhil-9981/Nikhil-9981/README.md

 focus: shipping maintainable, well-tested full‑stack apps and bridging ML features with decentralized flows
 ```

-I specialize in shipping end‑to‑end products — from UX and frontend (Next.js) to backend APIs, databases and deployment — and I add ML/GenAI features where they add measurable value.
-I also design and integrate decentralized (Web3) solutions, focusing on secure contracts and good UX.
+I specialize in shipping end‑to‑end products — from  frontend (Next.js) to backend APIs, databases and deployment — and I add ML/GenAI features where they add measurable value.
+I also design and integrate decentralized (Web3) solutions, focusing on secure contracts.

 ---